 The state's plan to do this included the development of community-based, family-focused, and evidence-based programs, where at-risk and troubled youth and their families can realize the ultimate goal of the juvenile justice agency - rehabilitation of troubled youth, collaboration with their families, and partnership with local communities in helping these youth return to a life of productivity and personal achievement.

-The purpose of this needs assessment was to support OYD in assessing the status of community-, family-, and evidence-based treatment services available for youth in one OYD service region, identifying gaps in available services, including strategies for identification of appropriate youth, and recommending evidence-based assessment and treatment practices that would be appropriate to the developmental and service needs of youth in that region, as a model for the rest of the state.
+In 2007, OYD contracted with Evidence-Based Associates (EBA) to conduct a regional Needs Assesment for Region V. The purpose of this needs assessment was to support OYD in assessing the status of community-, family-, and evidence-based treatment services available for youth in one OYD service region, identifying gaps in available services, including strategies for identification of appropriate youth, and recommending evidence-based assessment and treatment practices that would be appropriate to the developmental and service needs of youth in that region, as a model for the rest of the state.
 The scope of this assessment included OYD Service Region V but excluded the 16th Judicial District due to coverage of that district by a pre-existing MacArthur "Models for Change" scope of service agreement.
 Region V was selected by OYD for this assessment due to the high rates of youth being placed in out-of-home (i.e., secure and non-secure care) settings as compared to expected rates based on population estimates.

 This needs assessment was conducted in partnership with OYD leaders within Region V and surrounding communities.
 Strategies utilized to assess system needs included: site visits with local leaders in juvenile justice and community-based service providers; review of state mental health and juvenile justice reports; attendance at, and participation in, local planning board meetings; administration of standardized surveys of practices and attitudes about services; and focus group discussions with front-line probation staff.